nismod/smif/README.rst

   - **smif** *is not* focussed on tight coupling between models which need to exchange data at every simulation timestep (running in lockstep)
-  - **smif** *does* accomodate individual models with different spatial and temporal (and other dimensions') resolutions, by providing data Adaptors to convert from one resolution to another
+  - **smif** *does* accomodate individual models with different spatial and temporal (and other dimensional) resolutions, by providing data adaptors to convert from one resolution to another

 - **smif** has been designed to support the coupling of bottom-up, engineering